Mohankumarpilli/LifeSkills/README.md

    - The browser calculates the size and position of everything on the page.

 5. **Painting**:
-   - The browser draws all the elements (like text, images, and colors) on the screen.
+   - The browser draws all the elements on the screen.

 6. **Compositing**:
    - The browser puts everything together to display the final webpage.